-Should a significant number of NHEC's members choose to purchase competitively supplied power instead of purchasing Co-op Power from the Corporation, NHEC would still have the obligation to purchase the power contracted for bilaterally.
+Should a significant number of NHEC's members choose to purchase competitively supplied power or community power aggregations instead of purchasing Co-op Power from the Corporation, NHEC would still have the obligation to purchase the power contracted for bilaterally.
 If such contracted volumes exceed NHEC's needs, NHEC would sell any excess contracted power into the marketplace.
-However, management does not anticipate the likelihood of this happening and if so, such an event is not expected to be long in duration, as the volume of members who do not purchase Co-op Power from the Corporation has been relatively limited and consistent, and NHEC manages its bilateral procurements taking into account members' use of competitive suppliers as it changes over time.
+However, management does not anticipate the likelihood of this happening and if so, such an event is not expected to be long in duration, as the volume of members who do not purchase Co-op Power from the Corporation has been relatively limited and consistent, and NHEC manages its bilateral procurements taking into account members' use of competitive suppliers and community power aggregations as it changes over time.

 NHEC is subject to New Hampshire Statute RSA Chapter 362 F, an "Electric Renewable Portfolio Standard" (RPS).
 The law requires providers of electricity, including utilities and competitive providers, to acquire Renewable Energy Certificates (RECs) equal to a specified percentage of their energy from four classes of state qualified resources.
 By statute, some of the percentages increase over time.
 RSA Chapter 362F establishes guidelines for resource qualification for the creation of RECs allowing for the trading of these renewable attributes to meet annual RPS obligations by mid-June of the following year.
 Finally, the law establishes standards and prices for alternative compliance payments (ACP) made by electricity providers in lieu of REC acquisition in certain circumstances.
-Final REC transactions for 2022 are not required to be completed until June 15, 2023, as a function of relevant RPS rules, but the Corporation anticipates meeting its 2022 obligations through unit contracts and REC purchases.
+Final REC transactions for 2023 are not required to be completed until June 15, 2024, as a function of relevant RPS rules, but the Corporation anticipates meeting most of its 2023 obligations through unit contracts and REC purchases.